Goncalves2525/real-estate-management-system/docs/sprintC/us002/03.design/Readme.md

 ## 3.2.
 Sequence Diagram (SD)

-This diagram shows the full sequence of interactions between the classes involved in the realization of this user story.
+This diagram shows the full sequence of interactions between the classes involved in the realization of this endUser story.

 ![Sequence Diagram - Full](svg/us002-sequence-diagram-full.svg)

 [//]: # (### Alternative 2 - Split Diagram)

 [//]: # ()
-[//]: # (This diagram shows the same sequence of interactions between the classes involved in the realization of this user story, but it is split in partial diagrams to better illustrate the interactions between the classes.)
+[//]: # (This diagram shows the same sequence of interactions between the classes involved in the realization of this endUser story, but it is split in partial diagrams to better illustrate the interactions between the classes.)

 [//]: # ()
 [//]: # (It uses interaction ocurrence.)